-Wetland Restoration - Native Riverbank Planting - South Salem NYPosted on November 7, 2013
+Wetland Restoration - Native Riverbank Planting - South Salem NYNovember 7, 2013

 This naturally beautiful landscape was the setting for a very interesting wetland restoration.
 The large pond pictured is actually part of the Mill River system.
 To improve the water quality, stabilize the soil, increase the habitat value and bio-diversity a planting plan was produced.